 When reasoned opinions represent a majority of the votes and the draft act falls under the ordinary legislative procedure the Commission must review its proposal and decide whether to maintain, change or withdraw it.
 If the Commission decides to maintain its proposal, it must justify its decision to the EU Parliament and Council as to why the proposal complies with the principle of subsidiarity.
 This is known as the 'orange card' procedure.

 If a simple majority of members of the EU Parliament, or 55% of Council members, find that the proposal breaches the principle of subsidiarity, the proposal will not be given further consideration.

 Procedures triggered so far

-To date, the 'yellow card' procedure has been triggered twice and the 'orange card' procedure has never been used.
+To date, the 'yellow card' procedure has been triggered three times and the 'orange card' procedure has never been used.

 The threshold of at least one third of the votes allocated to the national parliaments was reached for the first time on a proposed regulation on the exercise of the right to take collective action.
 The Commission reviewed its proposal but did not find it in breach of the principle of subsidiarity.